Identifying $D_{sJ}^*(2860)$ as a four resonance states through strong decay analysis: Introduction

+They also observed a new broad resonant structure in the $D^*K$ invariant mass distribution of unnatural parity ($0^-, 1^+, 2^-, 3^+,...$), having a mass 3044 $\pm$ 8$^{+30}_{-5}$ MeV/c$^2$ and decay width 239 $\pm$ 35$^{+46}_{-42}$ MeV.
+In Ref. \cite{Aubert2006}, the $BABAR$ Collaboration has studied the final states mass spectra of $D_s^+ \pi^0$, $D_s^+\gamma$ and $D_s^+\pi^+\pi^-$, and observed the first orbital excited states of charmed strange mesons $D_{s0}^*(2317)^{\pm}$ and $D_{s1}(2460)^{\pm}$, using the data 232 fb$^{-1}$ in $e^+e^- \rightarrow \bar{c}c$ decay processes.
+The $BABAR$ Collaboration \cite{Aubert2006_2} has recorded the data corresponding to 240 fb$^{-1}$ of $e^+e^-$ collisions at center-of-mass energies near 10.6 GeV.
+They observed $D_S^+$ state decaying to $DK$ at a mass of 2.86 GeV/c$^2$ first time.
+The decay to two pseudoscalar mesons implies a natural spin-parity ($J^P = 0^+, 1^-, 2^+, ...$) for this state.
+In the same mass distributions, they also found a broad resonance structure with mass 2.69 GeV/c$^2$ \cite{Aubert2006_2}.
+Later, such a state was identified as $D_{s1}^*(2700)^+$ \cite{Aubert2009}.

-Table \ref{tab1} shows the masses, decay widths and the spin-parity of charmed strange mesons observed by the experimental groups BESIII \cite{Ablikim2019}, LHCb \cite{Aaij2014,Aaij2012}, and $BABAR$ \cite{Aubert2006,Aubert2009}.
-Except $D_{sJ}(3040)^{\pm}$, the $J^P$ ($J$ is the total spin and $P$ is parity) value of all strange charmed mesons are measured experimentally.
+Table \ref{tab1} shows the masses, decay widths and the spin-parity of charmed strange mesons observed by the experimental groups BESIII \cite{Ablikim2019}, LHCb \cite{Aaij2014,Aaij2012}, and $BABAR$ \cite{Aubert2009,Aubert2006,Aubert2006_2}.
+Except for $D_{sJ}(3040)^{\pm}$, the $J^P$ ($J$ is the total spin and $P$ is parity) value of all strange charmed mesons is measured experimentally.
 Because of the limited statistics, the angular distributions for this state have not been studied.
-For $D_{s0}^*(2317)^{\pm}$ and $D_{s1}(2460)^{\pm}$ the observed masses are far lower than the corresponding results are computed using different theoretical approaches.
+For $D_{s0}^*(2317)^{\pm}$ and $D_{s1}(2460)^{\pm}$ the observed masses are far lower than the corresponding results computed using different theoretical approaches.
 And no one state observed near $D_{s0}^*(2317)^{\pm}$ and $D_{s1}(2460)^{\pm}$ mass, are decaying into $D_s^+\pi^{\pm}$.
-Also their charged or neutral states are still not observed experimentally.
+Also, their charged or neutral states are still not observed experimentally.
 As it would be expected if the $D_{s0}^*(2317)^{\pm}$ and $D_{s1}(2460)^{\pm}$ are candidates of tetraquark states.
 Theoretically, the masses of $D_{s0}^*(2317)^{\pm}$ and $D_{s1}(2460)^{\pm}$ states are lies in the range of 2.44 GeV to 2.55 GeV.
-There has been numbers of theoretical approaches developed in studying the heavy-light meson spectroscopy in the recent decades.
+There have been numbers of theoretical approaches developed to study the heavy-light meson spectroscopy \cite{Kher2017,Godfrey2016,Song2015,Li2011,Ebert2010,Yun2010,DiPierro2001,Lahde2000,Cichy2016}.